Pioneer in Customer Success Industry to Spearhead Future Growth and Expansion at UserIQ

 UserIQ is fast-becoming the Customer Growth Platform that empowers SaaS companies to go beyond customer success with tools to manage the post-sale stages.
 By combining user intelligence, targeted engagements and customer health, UserIQ helps deliver what each of your customers needs to be successful at every moment.

 “The best companies are built one customer at a time and those customers grow by one user engagement at a time,” said Rachel Orston, newly appointed CEO of UserIQ.
 “I’m proud to lead a company that takes this philosophy very seriously and understands the hard work that begins after the initial sale closes.
 The entire customer growth landscape is gaining unbelievable momentum and UserIQ is at the center of this movement.
 I’m excited about what’s ahead for our team and the incredible journey we are on with our growing customer base.”

 Orston earned a Bachelor of Science degree from Northwestern University and an Executive Masters of Science in Management of Technology from the Georgia Institute of Technology.
 She is a member of Georgia Tech Advanced Technology Development Center, StartupChicks, Women in Technology, Technology Association of Georgia and is a TiE charter member.

 Headquartered in Atlanta, GA, UserIQ was founded in 2014 to help SaaS companies transform the way they engage with their customers.
-From adoption and retention to expansion and advocacy, UserIQ combines user intelligence, targeted engagements and customer health to deliver what each customer needs to be successful at every moment.
-In 2016, the Technology Association of Georgia (TAG) recognized UserIQ as a ‘Top 10 Most Innovative Company.’
+From adoption and retention to expansion and advocacy, UserIQ combines user intelligence, targeted engagements, and customer health to deliver what each customer needs to be successful at every moment.
+In 2017, Startup Atlanta recognized UserIQ as Atlanta’s Best B2B Startup.
 For more information on UserIQ, visit useriq.com and follow us on Twitter @UserIQ.